hpe-storage/scod/docs/container_storage_provider/hpe_alletra_6000/index.md

 #### Multitenant deployment

-In AlletraOS and NimbleOS 6.0.0+ it's possible to create separate tenants using the `tenantadmin` CLI to assign folders to a tenant.
+In array OS 6.0.0 and newer it's possible to create separate tenants using the `tenantadmin` CLI to assign folders to a tenant.
 This creates a secure and logical separation of storage resources between Kubernetes clusters.

 No special configuration is needed on the Kubernetes cluster when using a tenant account or a regular user account.
 It's important to understand from a provisioning perspective that if the tenant account being used has been assigned multiple folders, the CSP will pick the folder with the most space available.
 If this is not desirable and a 1:1 `StorageClass` to Folder mapping is needed, the "folder" parameter needs to be called out in the `StorageClass`.

 Some features may be limited and restricted in a multitenant deployment, such as arbitrarily import volumes from the array into Kubernetes from folders the tenant isn't a user of.

 <!-- FIXME
-- Visit the AlletraOS or NimbleOS admin guide on HPE InfoSight to learn more about how to use the `tenantadmin` CLI
+- Visit the array admin guide on HPE InfoSight to learn more about how to use the `tenantadmin` CLI

 !!! seealso
     An in-depth tutorial on how to use multitenancy and the `tenantadmin` CLI is available on HPE DEV: [FIXME](https://foo).